Miami Dolphins LB Lawrence Timmons Goes AWOL: Will Miss Team’s Season-Opener

 The team is starting its season a week late in any case after Hurricane Irma caused the postponement of their home game against Tampa Bay.
 This in turn means that the Dolphins will not have their scheduled bye week as the chosen slot for their mid-season break has now been taken by the rescheduled game against the Bucs.
 As a curious side issue, thanks to the decision to move their next “home” game – against the Saints – to London, the Dolphins won’t play in front of their home fans until Week Five.
 As preparations go, it’s not ideal.

 As for the reason for Timmons’ absence, at this point little is known.
-He’s not injured, at least officially, and Dolphins beat reporter at the Miami Herald Armando Salguero reports that he has not run into any legal difficulties.
+He’s not injured, at least officially, and Dolphins beat reporter at the Miami Herald Armando Salguero reported that he has not run into any legal difficulties.
 All we do know, per the same journalist, is that “something angered” Timmons and he is listed inactive for the game in LA.
 The issue is understood to be personal and not team-related, according to the Miami Herald, but the end result is that Timmons does not play this weekend.

 Undrafted rookie Chase Allen, whose productive training camp allowed him to make the 53-man squad, steps in in his place.
 Great chance for Allen to make an impact, but it’s fair to say he’d likely have preferred different circumstances under which to make it.